-In a separate matter, Spark Energy, LLC received a verbal inquiry from the Illinois Commerce Commission ("ICC") and the Illinois Attorney General ("IAG") on January 1, 2020 seeking to understand an increase in complaints from Illinois consumers.
+Illinois.
+Spark Energy, LLC received a verbal inquiry from the Illinois Commerce Commission ("ICC") and the Illinois Attorney General ("IAG") on January 1, 2020 seeking to understand an increase in complaints from Illinois consumers.
 The Company met with the ICC and the IAG in February 2020 and plan to discuss a compliance plan to ensure its sales are in compliance with Illinois regulations.
 The parties also discussed possible restitution payments to any customers impacted by sales not in compliance with Illinois regulations.

-Maine PUC") issued letters to Electricity Maine Seeking information about customer complaints principally associated with door-to-door ("D2D") sales practices.
-In late July 2018, the Maine PUC issued an Order to Show Cause to which Electricity Maine filed a detailed response in mid-August 2018.
-After a lengthy period of inactivity, the Commission scheduled a procedural conference in early 2019 that resulted in no intervenors other than participation as a party by the Maine Office of Public Advocate.
+Maine.
+In early 2018, Staff of the Maine Public Utilities Commission ("Maine PUC") issued letters to Electricity Maine seeking information about customer complaints principally associated with historical door-to-door ("D2D") sales practices.
+In late July 2018, the Maine PUC issued an Order to Show Cause and Electricity Maine responded in mid-August 2018.
+The Commission scheduled a procedural conference in early 2019 that resulted in no intervenors other than participation as a party by the Maine Office of Public Advocate.
 At the conference, the parties agreed on a procedural schedule, including a one-day evidentiary hearing.
 Following post-hearing discovery, Initial and Reply Briefs were filed on August 30, 2019 and September 10, 2019, respectively.
-The parties are awaiting a proposed ruling from the Maine PUC hearing examiner, after which point the parties can either accept the ruling or take exception and argue the merits before the Maine PUC Commissioners.
-While investigations of this nature may be resolved in a manner that allows the retail energy supplier to continue operating in Maine with stipulations, there can be no assurances that Maine PUC will not take more severe action.
+The Maine PUC hearing examiner released its report in April 2020 alleging failures of compliance related to enrollment and marketing practices by Electricity Maine.
+The Company has been cooperatively working with the Maine Office of Public Advocate and the staff of the Maine PUC.
+The Company proposed a resolution of this matter which was presented to the Maine PUC for approval.
+In December 2020, the Maine PUC did not approve the settlement; however, the Company worked cooperatively with the Maine Office of Public Advocate and the staff of the Maine PUC on a revised settlement which was approved by the Maine PUC in February 2021.